JieZouIR/PSCon/experiment/README.md

    conda create env -n PSCon
    ```

-   In the environment, a python version >3.6 should be used.
+   In the environment, the python version is 3.7.

 + Activate the environment